In September 2013 former residents of the Huronia institution in Orillia, Ontario, reached an out of court settlement with the Ontario government.

 Robert’s death had a profound impact on his sister, Marilyn Sidey (now Dolmage), who went on to work for the rights of people labelled with intellectual disabilities and helped two former Huronia residents launch the class action suit that led to a $35 million settlement for former residents of Huronia.

-Wee Robert music and lyrics composed by Jim Dolmage to tell the story of the brother-in-law he never met.
+Wee Robert, music and lyrics composed by Jim Dolmage, tells the story of the brother-in-law he never met.
 This song is on the band's CD Surrounded by This Whole Huge World:

 Well Robert as a wee lad you never knew home